 Among the stars competing in Jamaica were Mo Farah, Britain’s Olympic 5,000m and 10,000m champion; Sally Pearson, Australia’s World and Olympic sprint hurdler champion; Wade van Niekerk, South Africa’s 400m world record holder; David Rudisha, Kenya’s 800m world record holder; and Allyson Felix, USA’s 200m-400m specialist and World and Olympic champion.

-Running in the second 100m event – the finale of the night billed as ‘Salute to A Legend’ – in front of a 30,000+ capacity crowd at the National Stadium, Bolt bookended his 100m journey in Jamaica as an elite sprinter with 10.03secs (0.2m/s wind), the same time he ran in 2008 to convince his coach Glen Mills to let him run the 100m instead of just the 200m.
-In a post-race track-side interview, the 30-year-old superstar described his race as “one of my worst races possible,” and shared his prerace emotions that “I have never been so nervous before running a 100m.”
+Running in the second 100m event – the finale of the night billed as ‘Salute to A Legend’ – in front of a 30,000+ capacity crowd at the National Stadium, Bolt bookended his 100m journey in Jamaica as an elite sprinter with 10.03secs (0.2m/s wind), the same time he ran in 2008 to convince his coach, Glen Mills, to let him run the 100m instead of just the 200m.
+In a post-race track-side interview, the 30-year-old superstar described his race as “one of my worst races possible,” and shared his prerace emotions: “I have never been so nervous before running a 100m.”

 Those nerve-wracking moments were evident as he lined up in the blocks looking uncharacteristically solemn without even a faint smile.
-The usually animated sprinter soon waved to spectators on introduction, then finally did his shadow boxing relaxation ritual as the introductions continued and delivered his customary to-the-word sign just before going down in the blocks.
+The usually animated sprinter soon waved to spectators on introduction, then finally did his shadow boxing relaxation ritual as the introductions continued and delivered his customary “to-the-word” sign just before kneeling in the blocks.

 Bolt said after the race, that he knew the occasion was going to be big, but “I never expected this.
 The people came out and supported me and I really appreciate this.”